bordaigorl/remy/README.md

 ### Export and rendering

-PDFs are rendered at a fixed resolution for quick preview.
+PDFs are rendered in the previewer at a fixed resolution.
 The export function overlays the vectorial data from annotations to the original PDF so the quality of both is preserved.

 The rendering of notebooks/annotations has been redeveloped from scratch.
-It features proper handling of eraser/eraser area: other renderers just produce a white fill/stroke but that does not work well with layers nor with annotations on PDFs; for the moment this faster way of dealing with it is used for eraser in preview mode, but the accurate one is used for the export function.
-For the moment the export function simplifies the lines a bit, to achieve smaller sizes.
-This will become a fully customizable parameter once the tool matures.
+Features:

+- control over the rendering of eraser (including accurate mode)
+- pencil textures
+- control over layers to be rendered, colors to be used
+- page ranges for export
+- optional simplification and smoothening (experimental)

-Planned features include: fully parametric rendering to be able to control the colors/style of each element from settings.
+Planned features include:

+- fully parametric rendering to be able to control the colors/style of each element from settings
+- batch export
+- previewer with text recognition, annotations, and rendering options panels
+- text search
+- raster and SVG export

 ### Upload

-From the tree view, select a folder (or deselect to select the root) and drag and drop on the info panel any PDF (mutiple PDFs at once are supported, folders are planned but not supported yet).
+From the tree view, select a folder (or deselect to select the root) and drag and drop on the info panel any PDF (multiple PDFs/EPUBs at once are supported, folders are planned but not supported yet).
+Alternatively, choose <kbd>Upload Here...</kbd> from the contextual menu of the destination folder.

 - - -